Carnaby Rise Primary School follows

 The following resources will be utilised to complement the teaching and learning program:

-Science and STEAM learning at Carnaby Rise Primary School is full of excitement and discovery about both the world around us and the technology which makes our world more liveable and exciting to live in.
+Science and STEM learning at Carnaby Rise Primary School is full of excitement and discovery about both the world around us and the technology which makes our world more liveable.

 At Carnaby Rise, we use Primary Connections to teach Science.
 A word from the creators of Primary Connections:

-"Primary Connections: Linking science with literacy is the Australian Academy of Science's flagship primary school science program.
-It is an innovative approach to teaching and learning which aims to enhance primary school teachers' confidence and confidence for teaching science."
+“Primary Connections is the Australian Academy of Science's flagship primary school science program.
+It is an innovative approach to teaching and learning which aims to enhance primary school teachers' confidence and confidence forteaching science."

 Science at Carnaby is taught using a cooperative learning model.
 Students work collaboratively to solve problems with relevance to the real world in a sustainable way.
 Events such as Science Week, astronomy nights and exciting incursions ensure that learning experiences in Science at our school can be seen in a real world context.

 The STEAM (Science, Technology, Engineering, Arts & Mathematics) program at Carnaby is both embedded within classroom practice and taught explicitly.
 Students learn about robotics, coding and computational thinking.
-The school has proudly displayed student work at the Ashdale Secondary College STEM Expo in both years since the school came into existence.
+The school has proudly displayed student work at the Ashdale Secondary College STEM Expo every year since the school came into existence.

-We are also excited to announce that as of 2019, Carnaby Rise also has a Scientist in Residence, Rachel Scadding, who is a parent of two students at our school.
-Rachel is currently an active scientist who works at a very high level in a business she owns with her husband, Cameron.
+Carnaby Rise also has a Scientist in Residence, Rachel Scadding, who is a parent of two students at our school.
+Rachel is currently an active scientist who works at a very high level in scientific businesses she owns and manages with her husband, Cameron.